rishihe/college_dairies/README.md

 29 april good day without study
 30 april a boring day with study
 1 may a normaal day with minimal study
+2 may a bunk fom college with boys group going to a lake to swim and chill in hot summer